45 free things to see & do in Las Vegas

 Pirate show at Treasure Island.It closed in 2013. :(

 - Fremont Street Experience (FSE).
 Downtown, there's a massive overhead canopy, and at night it comes to life, showing amazing animations choreographed to popular music.
 The canopy is essentially the world's largest computer monitor, over five football fields long, and filled with over 12.5 million computer-controlled LED lights which faithfully reproduce video and animation.
 It came about because the downtown casinos banded together to finance a spectacle to draw people away from the strip, after the big megaresort casinos that started appearing on the strip in the 90s nearly put downtown out of business.
 Before settling on the FSE, ideas such as a system of canals were floated (no pun intended) (okay, maybe a little).
 An upgrade to the resolution in 2004 (which I witnessed) took the video quality from cheesy to damn impressive.
 It's easy to find: just go to Fremont Street and look up.
-If you're on the Strip just hop on the Deuce or Strip/Downtown Express bus which go straight to Fremont.
+If you're on the Strip just hop on the Deuce bus which goes straight to Fremont.
 Shows are every hour on the hour, from sunset until midnight.
 (Visit the official website.)

 - Music concerts.
 On three different stages nightly. (more)

 - Pawn Stars pawn shop.
 Visit the real

 pawn shop from the TV